team-cake/sudoku/README.md

 ## Project

-Building a functional and working sudoku.
+Building a functional and working sudoku to practice TypeScript in combination with React!

 ---